 Our curriculum is uniquely designed, fusing a conservatory approach to theatre training with a liberal arts education.
-To better prepare students for success and the realities of careers in professional theatre, our programs require an intense schedule and disciplined focus on both academic coursework and practical production experience.
+The ambitious production schedule means practical, onstage and/or backstage experience every semester.
 Niagara University Theatre requires a greater time commitment than other programs, but the benefits are significant.

-Students work closely with a distinguished faculty of academic and working professionals who are committed to student artist development.
+Students work closely with a distinguished faculty of academic and working professionals who are committed to their artistic development.
 Students in every program receive mid-semester evaluations with each of their instructors.
-Further supplementing the curriculum, students have opportunities to participate in Guest Artist master classes and workshops with renowned industry professionals.
+Further supplementing the curriculum, students have opportunities to participate in guest artist master classes and workshops with renowned industry professionals.